8 Christmas Crafts From Around the World

 Christmas Craft #2: Gift in Reverse

-The Scandinavians have an unusual practice of making gifts for animals at Christmastime.
+In some parts of Scandinavia, people observe a fun tradition of making gifts for animals at Christmastime.
 They place sheaves of wheat or barley on tops of tall poles, and they tack suet to tree trunks.
-Their gift enables birds to feast at Christmas too.
+Their gift gives birds a feast at Christmas too!
 Your kids will enjoy making an edible birdhouse to feed little creatures at Christmastime.

 You’ll need: